 Our after school care facility, also known as the LOL Club, aims to provide a secure, welcoming, personalised facility for children whose parents are unable to collect them at the end of the school day, or whose siblings are engaged in an after-school activity.

-After School Care is headed by Megan White, assisted by Rita Butler and Nercia Blondeau.
+After School Care is headed by Christina Zahrobsky, assisted by Isabel Fisher Plug and Nercia Blondeau.

 The team help the children with their homework and offer interesting and varied activities every day, including theme-based painting, drawing, board and outdoor games, songs, stories, dancing, cooking and computing.